India and Pakistan 2009

 We went for a snack lunch in a restaurant opposite the railway station and ended up having two huge masala dosas, full of spicy veg and potatoes, then got the 17:00 Chandigarh express overnight train to Chandigarh.
 We had the two lower bunks in a 2AC compartment and the upper two were unoccupied, there was plenty of room and it was a pleasant temperature (not too much AC) and we were very cozy in the bedding provided, so it should have been a pleasant ride if not for the guy in the next compartment snoring like a whole farmyard full of pigs at full volume, despite Sheila shouting and thwacking him twice on the soles of his feet with her shoes!
 She eventually moved to the other end of the carriage for the man's safety!Mon 2nd.
 When we got an auto-rickshaw at 6:30 at Chandigarh station it was still dark and so cold that the condensation on the windscreen was turning to ice.
 We went to Satyadeep hotel and while we were waiting for the day staff to arrive we had toast and tea in 'Sai Sweets' restaurant below the hotel, to warm up.

-Then we went out to see Chandigarh, which on first impression is not like
+Then we went out to see Chandigarh, which on first impression is

-pavements which are swept cleanish, and even cycle lanes.
+proper pavements which are swept cleanish, and even cycle lanes.
 The commercial

-area, sector 17, has a very European feel to it with international shops
+area, sector 17, has a very European feel to it with international shops and

 ||Not far from the high court we visited the Fantasy Rock Garden, which was started by one man called Nek Chand in the late 1950s using junk and organic matter discarded in the construction of the new city.
 It has now grown into an amazing 20-hectare labyrinth of walkways, staircases and waterfalls overrun by figures of people and animals made from china and glass shards, electrical sockets, ladies' bangles, wire and anything else that came to hand.
 It was great fun!|